The best payment gateways for international eCommerce

 And as a business looking to grow your international customer base, you should choose a flexible platform that allows you to settle in multiple currencies.

 But keep an eye on their fees.
 These start to build up, and can easily eat away at your profit margin.

 Airwallex helps your business make the most of international eCommerce

 Airwallex Global Accounts were designed with international eCommerce businesses like yours in mind.

-Our Global Accounts are built to integrate seamlessly with payment gateways like Shopify and Paypal, allowing you to collect funds in local currencies.
+Our Business Accounts are built to integrate seamlessly with payment gateways like Shopify and Paypal, allowing you to collect funds in local currencies.
 You can open multiple currency accounts, allowing you to hold, spend, and withdraw in these currencies without needing to exchange any money.
 This means you eliminate unnecessary conversion fees and reduce the investment and operational overhead of entering these new markets.

 With zero transaction fees and access to our interbank exchange rates, our Global Accounts are made to maximise your international eCommerce profits.